-There are several types of smokers available, which are typically based on the fuel they use, and each one has their advantages, so it should be easy to find something that meets your preferences.
-The most popular types of smoker include:
+There are several types of smokers available, which are typically based on the fuel they use, and each one has its advantages, so it should be easy to find something that meets your preferences.
+The most popular types of smokers include:

 Perhaps the most widely available type of smoker, they use charcoal as fuel to provide a deliciously smoky flavor.
-Charcoal grill smokers let you fine-tune the smoke-flavor density you want, from light to strong, once you master them.
+The best charcoal grill smokers let you fine-tune the smoke-flavor density you want from light to strong once you master them.

 This results in probably the most authentic tasting smoked fish.
+They’re great for smoking mackerel and other oily/fatty fish.
 The other major benefit of charcoal smokers is that it is easy to find an affordable model without losing any of that smoky goodness.

-On the other hand, charcoal requires lighter fluid, takes longer to start, adding to the total time to complete the smoke, and can be quite messy to clean up.
+On the other hand, charcoal requires lighter fluid, takes longer to start, adds to the total time to complete the smoke, and can be quite messy to clean up.